proplot-dev/proplot/docs/index.rst

    plot.nbsetup()

-This enables a couple useful extensions and greatly increases the resolution of your inline figures.
+This enables a couple useful extensions and greatly increases the resolution of your inline figures -- ProPlot applies relatively small font size and line width defaults, so that the physical size matches what might appear in a
 See `~proplot.notebook.nbsetup` for details.

 Overview